- Theory of translation studies

-- The first MA in Mainland China specialised in bilingual media communication and translation training
+- The first MA in Mainland China specialised in media translation training

 - A wide range of theoretical and practical modules to choose from

-- Taught by academic staff members of the translation and media and communication studies programmes, as well as other experts in the field.
+- Taught by academic staff members of the translation and media & communication studies programmes, as well as other experts in the field

 ALAs may contain the following elements:

 - Discipline-related academic activities

 The MA in Mass Media Translation opens up a wide range of career paths for graduates.
 They may enter the profession as media translators, or go on to further study in pursuit of a research career.
 Their understanding of cross-cultural media communication and the mastery of English and Chinese would also prepare students for careers in the following sectors: government organisations, media and journalism, business sectors, public relations, editing, writing, presenting and hosting, teaching and administration.
 Students could also work in any international environment where cross-cultural communication is needed.

 RMB 90,000 for the entire 30 month part-time programme.